WICG/window-controls-overlay/explainer.md

 #### CSS Environment Variables
 Although it's possible to layout the content of the title bar and web page with just the JavaScript APIs provided above, they are not as responsive as a CSS solution.
 This is problematic either when the overlay resizes to accommodate the origin text or a new extension icon populates the overlay, or when the window resizes.

-The solution is to treat the overlay like a notch in a phone screen and layout the title bar area next to the window controls overlay "notch".
-The position of the overlay can be defined using the existing [`safe-area-inset-top`](https://developer.mozilla.org/en-US/docs/Web/CSS/env) CSS environment variable to determine the height, and two new CSS environment variables describing the left and right insets of the overlay: [`unsafe-area-top-inset-left/right`](https://github.com/w3c/csswg-drafts/issues/4721).
+The solution is to add four new CSS environment variables which combine to define the available "titlebar" area next to the window controls overlay:
+ - `titlebar-area-inset-top`
+ - `titlebar-area-inset-bottom`
+ - `titlebar-area-inset-left`
+ - `titlebar-area-inset-right`

 See the [sample code](#example) below on one method of laying out the title bar using these CSS environment variables.

-We explored and rejected an alternative approach which instead uses CSS environment variables to describe the safe area of the title bar, `title-bar-area-[top/left/bottom/right]`.
-Although this "safe area" approach would be easier for developers to use than the "unsafe area" approach, it would be difficult to standardize given that it is such a niche use case (only available on installed desktop web apps).

 ### Defining Draggable Regions in Web Content
 Web developers will need a standards-based way of defining which areas of their content within the general area of the title bar should be treated as draggable.
 The proposed solution is to standardize the existing CSS property: `-webkit-app-region`.